 Following the success of the Xiaomi Phone 2, the Chinese phone maker and UI developer is launching two MI phones, the MI-2S and the MI-2A.
 The former uses the exact same design as the original Xiaomi Phone MI-2 and packs a more powerful chip, while the dual-core 2A has a slightly different design.
 Both of them are based on Android 4.1 and comes with the newest MIUI v5 user interface.

-The 2S is a direct successor to the MI-2, and sports Qualcomm’s new SnapDragon 600 1.7GHz quad-core processor and 2GB of RAM.
+According to a report by The Gaming Monitor, the 2S is a direct successor to the MI-2, and sports Qualcomm’s new SnapDragon 600 1.7GHz quad-core processor and 2GB of RAM.
 The 16GB model packs the same 8 Megapixel camera with F2.0 lens as the MI-2, and the 32GB model will get the new 13 Megapixel camera with F2.2 lens.
 Both models have a 4.3-inch 1280×720 IPS touchscreen display, a 2 Megapixel front-facing camera with 1080p video recording, dual microphone for noise cancellation.

 The 2A, as mentioned above, has a slightly different design and is a little bigger in size with a 4.5-inch 720p HD IPS touchscreen.
 It is not as powerful as the 2S and serves as a budget version of the MI-2.
 Inside the phone, you can find a SnapDragon S4 Pro dual-core 1.7Ghz processor and 1GB of RAM, 8 Megapixel main camera, a 2 Megapixel front camera.